A Formal Separation Between Strategic and Nonstrategic Behavior: Elementary Behavioral Models

-We can encode the efficent behavioral model as \elementary{} by setting $\varphi(u) = \sum_j u_j$; $\varphi$ satisfies no smuggling because it is continuous.
-We then define $h$ to uniformly randomize over all actions that tie for corresponding to the largest potential value.
+We can encode the efficient behavioral model as elementary by setting $\varphi(u(a)) = \sum_j u_j(a)$.
+This $\varphi$ satisfies non-encoding; in fact, all linear combinations do.
+We then define $h$ to uniformly randomize over all actions whose maximum potential value (across actions of the other player) is maximal (compared to $i$'s other actions).